dvajs/dva/docs/guide/develop-complex-spa.md

 ## Multitasking Scheduling

 In the previous section, we mentioned the serial execution of multiple tasks.
-This is the most common multi-tasking implementation in the business, just one `yield` call.
+This is the most common multi-tasking implementation in the business, just use a series of `yield` calls.

 Sometimes, we may want multiple tasks to be executed in other ways, such as:

-- Parallel, there are no dependencies between several tasks, and subsequent operations have no dependencies on their results
+- **Parallel**: there are no dependencies between tasks, and subsequent operations have no dependencies on their results.
-- Competition, between several tasks, as soon as one execution is completed, the next step is entered.
+- **Competition**: between several tasks.
+As soon as one execution is completed, the other tasks are terminated.
-- Subtasks, several tasks, executed in parallel, but must be completed after the next link
+- **Subtasks**: several tasks executed in parallel, but must be completed before the next batch.

 ### Parallel Execution of Tasks